AdirAli/linaix/README.md

 python3 linaix.py --interactive
 ```

-This will open a new terminal window with the LinAIx natural language terminal.
-The system will try multiple terminal emulators in this order: xterm, konsole, gnome-terminal, xfce4-terminal, mate-terminal.
-If none are available, it will run in the current terminal.
+This will run the LinAIx natural language terminal directly in your current terminal window.

 **Interactive Mode Features:**
 - 🎯 **Natural Language Input**: Type what you want to do in plain English